AndreLaranjeira/AndreLaranjeira/README.md

 ## Current occupations

-* Applying for a master's degree in computer science for the academic year of 2022.
+* Student at the University of Georgia in the M.S. in Computer Science program.

 ## Contact